 Your ship will anchor offshore and the ship’s tender boats will transfer you to Port Arthur jetty.

 A café and restaurant are located within the historic site.
-Quarantine authorities do not generally allow food such as fruit and vegetables, dairy and meat products and sandwiches to be taken off the ship however commercially packaged confectionery, chips and bottled drinking water are allowed subject to inspection.
+Please note that quarantine authorities do not generally allow food such as fruit and vegetables, dairy and meat products, and sandwiches to be taken off the ship.
+However, commercially packaged confectionery, chips, and bottled drinking water are allowed subject to inspection.

 A variety of souvenirs themed around the Tasman Peninsula and Port Arthur’s fascinating history can be purchased from the Visitors Centre.

-Tasmania’s maritime climate can be quite changeable.
-There are four distinct seasons and summer is usually mild, with only the occasional hot day.
+The Tasmanian climate can vary greatly.
+There are four distinct seasons in the state, and summer is usually mild, with only the occasional hot day.
 Winters are chilly and wet, but not as cold as might be expected.

 Public telephones are available at the Port Arthur Visitor Centre.
 Mobile coverage is generally available.

-To make your day ashore as enjoyable as possible, please wear comfortable flat soled shoes, layered clothing (to allow for changes in temperature) and a hat.
+To make your day ashore as enjoyable as possible, please wear comfortable flat soled shoes, lightweight clothing, and a hat.
 You are also advised to bring sunscreen, bottled water, an umbrella and a warm jacket in case the weather turns cool.